Updated Jan 19, 2026

 Foam mattresses are made out of different types of foam to provide both support and softness.
 NASA invented memory foam in the 1970s, after which it became the most well-known type of foam mattress.

 Memory foam is dense, durable, soft, and has a plush to medium firmness with a lifespan of about 10 years.
-It’s lauded for its heat-wicking abilities and the ability to evenly distribute weight.
+It’s lauded for its heat-reactive abilities and the ability to evenly distribute weight.

 Price: